We receive advertising fees from the brands we review that affect the ranking and scoring of such brands.

 Overview

-Current is a neobank that was launched in 2015 with an initial focus on fee-free accounts for teens.
-Since that time, it has become one of the more competitive online banking options, with high-interest rates and excellent cash-back rewards, no fees, no balance requirements, and access to cryptocurrency.
+Current is mobile banking app that was launched in 2015 with an initial focus on fee-free accounts for teens.
+Since that time, it has become one of the more competitive online banking options with excellent cash-back rewards, no fees, no balance requirements, and access to cryptocurrency.
 While we are reviewing Current as an online bank, it’s important to note that it is not a bank but a financial services company.
 Because it offers its banking services through Choice Financial Group, its deposits are eligible for FDIC insurance.

 Pros